ishimto/maven-hello-world/README.md

 * EC2_USER - define with ec2-user, it's the default. if not then create secret for stage and prod, and change it in CI/CD where the HOST is for stage.

 ### HELM Project:
-Will be explained at the end of the readme.
+Will be explained at the end of that readme.

 ## Git Branching Strategy